-The Rescue Fire Protection District reviewed the project and recommended conditions of approval which have been incorporated into the project to ensure adequate water supply, storage, conveyance and site access for fire protection is developed and remains adequate for the proposed parcels (Exhibit J).
+The El Dorado County Fire Protection District reviewed the project and recommended standard conditions of approval which have been incorporated into the project to ensure adequate water supply, storage, conveyance and site access for fire protection is developed and remains adequate for the proposed parcels.
+A Fire Safe Plan (Exhibit I) was prepared for the project dated May 15, 2020.
+Water storage tanks are required to provide water necessary for domestic, fire sprinklers, and wildland fire protection uses.
+Additional requirements will be incorporated as conditions of approval to ensure that fire protection will not be reduced as a result of new development.
 The project is consistent with this policy.